Time-Varying Parameters as Ridge Regressions: Simulations

 The scale of coefficients is manually adjusted to prevent explosive behavior and/or overwhelmingly high $R^2$'s.
 The most important transformation in that regard is a min-max normalization on the coefficient of $y_{t-1}$ to prevent unit/explosive roots or simply persistence levels that would drive the true $R^2$ above its targeted range.
 Regarding the latter, I consider four different types of noise process.
 Three of them are homoscedastic and have a \{Low, Medium, High\} noise level.
 Those are calibrated so that $R^2$'s are around 0.8, 0.5 and 0.3 for low, medium and high respectively.
 The last two noise processes are SV, which is the predominant departure from the normality of $\epsilon_t$ in applied macroeconomics.
 For better comparison with time-invariant volatility cases, those are "manually" forced (by a min-max normalization) to oscillate between a predetermined minimum and maximum.
 The first SV process is constrained within the Low and Medium noise level bounds.
 For the second, it is Low and High, making the volatility spread much higher than in the first SV process case.

-Four estimators are considered: the standard TVP-BVAR with SV\footnote{For the TVP-BVAR, I use the \texttt{R} package by Fabian Krueger that implements \cite{primiceri2005}'s procedure (with the \cite{delnegroprimiceri2015} correction), available \href{https://sites.google.com/site/fk83research/code}{here}.}, the two-step Ridge Regression (2SRR), the Group Lasso Ridge Regression (GLRR) and the Generalized Reduced Rank Ridge Regression (GRRRR).\footnote{The maximal number of factors for GRRRR is set to 5 and the chosen number of factors is updated adaptively in the EM procedure according to a share of variance criteria.} TVP-BVAR results are only obtained for $K=6$ for obvious computational reasons.
+Four estimators are considered: the standard TVP-BVAR with SV\footnote{For the TVP-BVAR, I use the \texttt{R} package by Fabian Krueger that implements \cite{primiceri2005}'s procedure (with the \cite{delnegroprimiceri2015} correction), available \href{https://sites.google.com/site/fk83research/code}{here}.
+Default parameters are used.
+The total number of MCMC iterations is 15\,000 with burn-in of 5\,000. }, the two-step Ridge Regression (2SRR), the sparse version (MSRR$_{\text{S}}$) and the dense one (MSRR$_{\text{D}}$).\footnote{The maximal number of factors for MSRR$_{\text{D}}$ is set to 5 and the chosen number of factors is updated adaptively in the EM procedure according to a share of variance criteria.} TVP-BVAR results are only obtained for $K=6$ for obvious computational reasons.
 Performance is assessed using the mean absolute error (MAE) with respect to the true path.
 I then take the mean across 100 simulations for each setup.
 To make this multidimensional notation more compact, let us define the permutation $\mathcal{J}=\{K,\sfrac{K^*}{K},\sigma_{\epsilon},S_i \}$.
 I consider simulations $s=1,...,50$ for all $\mathcal{J}$'s.
 Formally, for model $m$ and setup $\mathcal{J}$, the reported performance metric is $\frac{1}{50}\sum_{s=1}^{50}MAE_\mathcal{J}^{s,m}$ where